 (e) an injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997; (“handicap”)

-Purpose: This policy has been developed to ensure that the services of the OIPRD are accessible to all people, including persons with disabilities, such that they can fully participate in the public complaints process.
+This policy has been developed to ensure that the services of the OIPRD are accessible to all people, including persons with disabilities, such that they can fully participate in the public complaints process.
 The OIPRD recognizes that an operational commitment to accommodation may require the organization “to take positive steps to ensure that disadvantaged groups benefit equally from services offered to the general public, which is widely accepted in the human rights field.”
 Eldridge v.
 British Columbia (Attorney General), 3 S.C.R.
 624)

 The OIPRD shall provide or arrange for accessible formats and communication supports for persons with disabilities in a timely manner that takes into account each person’s accessibility needs.
 Please note that the OIPRD does not have all types of formats or supports on hand or in stock.
 Some services may require additional time to secure.
 However, the OIPRD will keep persons updated on their specific accommodation request.
 Accessible and alternative formats of documents will be provided at no charge.